-What Is Junctional Epidermolysis Bullosa, LAMA3-related?
+What is Junctional Epidermolysis Bullosa, LAMA3-related?

-Herlitz Junctional Epidermolysis Bullosa
+Herlitz Junctional Epidermolysis Bullosa (H-JEB)

 Individuals with H-JEB lack anchors to hold the layers of their skin together.
 They develop large, fluid-filled blisters in response to any trauma, even something as minor as increased room temperature.
-Internal blistering on the lining of the nose, mouth, esophagus, trachea, rectum, stomach, intestines, and eyes are also present from birth.
+Internal blistering on the lining of the nose, mouth, esophagus, trachea, rectum, stomach, intestines, and eyes is also present from birth.

-Non-Herlitz Junctional Epidermolysis Bullosa
+Non-Herlitz Junctional Epidermolysis Bullosa (NH-JEB)

-How Common Is Junctional Epidermolysis Bullosa, LAMA3-related?
+How common is Junctional Epidermolysis Bullosa, LAMA3-related?

-How Is Junctional Epidermolysis Bullosa, LAMA3-related?
+How is Junctional Epidermolysis Bullosa, LAMA3-related, treated?

+There is no cure for JEB.
 Symptoms are generally treated as they arise.
-It is best to protect the child as much as possible from skin damage.
-For example, a cesarean section may be recommended to protect the child from the skin trauma of birth, excess movement is avoided, and clothing that may damage the skin is avoided.
-When open wounds and blistered skin occur, they are often covered with multiple layers of non-adhesive bandages and anyone handling the child must use extreme care.
+It is best to protect children with the condition from skin damage as much as possible.
+For example, a cesarean section may be recommended to protect the child from the skin trauma of a vaginal birth.
+Affected children must avoid any movement or clothing that could damage the skin.
+When open wounds and blistered skin occur, they are often covered with multiple layers of non-adhesive bandages.
 Antibiotics and antiseptics are often prescribed to prevent and treat infections.
-For individuals with H-JEB, a dietitian should be consulted to ensure proper nutrition.
-To avoid dehydration, these children should also drink plenty of fluids.
+A dietitian should be consulted for individuals with H-JEB to ensure proper nutrition.
+To avoid dehydration, individuals should drink plenty of fluids.

-What Is the Prognosis for an Individual with Junctional Epidermolysis Bullosa, LAMA3-related?
+What is the prognosis for an individual with Junctional Epidermolysis Bullosa, LAMA3-related?

 Other names for